Printing Tips

 On some computers you can select text with your mouse, click PRINT and then SELECTION in the printer dialog box.
 However I would try it first on a small file.

-Most of the time I save stuff in my word processor and print from there.
-That way I can adjust the font size and style, spell check, remove blank lines, adjust page breaks, etc. Also I can save the file to print again.
+The best way is to copy and paste to Word and print from there.
+That way you can adjust the font size and style, spell check, remove blank lines, adjust page breaks, etc. Also you can save the file to print again.
+First open a new blank document then highlight the part of the webpage you want.
+Copy the text and paste into the Word document.
+Format things the way you want and then print.

 Copyright information